Oka tubes in holomorphic line bundles: Preliminaries

+\begin{proof} All claims except the second statement in part (i) follow from Proposition \ref{prop:tensor} and the fact that both the class of Oka manifolds and the class of hyperbolic manifolds are invariant under covering projections.
+If $\Delta_h^*(E)$ is Oka, it is the image of a strongly dominating holomorphic map $\C^{n+1}\to \Delta_h^*(E)$ with $n=\dim X$ (see \cite{Forstneric2017Indam}).
+Thus, the disc bundle $\Delta_h(E)$ is densely dominable by $\C^{n+1}$, and hence an Oka-1 manifold by \cite[Corollary 2.5 (b)]{AlarconForstneric2023Oka1}. \end{proof}

-on $X$ is positive (resp.\ negative).
-Similarly we define semipositivity and seminegativity.
-Recall that a real $\Cscr^2$ function $f$ is plurisubharmonic if $dd^c f\ge 0$ and is strongly plurisubharmonic if $dd^c f>0$.
-This leads to the following (known) observation, which we record for later reference.
+Recall that a real function $f$ of class $\Cscr^2$ on a complex manifold $X$ is plurisubharmonic if $dd^c f\ge 0$, and is strongly plurisubharmonic if $dd^c f>0$.
+Both conditions generalize to upper semicontinuous functions with values in $[-\infty,+\infty)$ (see Grauert and Remmert \cite{GrauertRemmert1956}).
+The curvature formula \eqref{eq:curvature} for a hermitian metric $h$ leads to the following observation, which we record for reference.
+See also Proposition \ref{prop:positivity-psh} for vector bundles of higher rank.